NTHU-LSALAB/sb/examples/ipc21/sb_ipc21_manual.md

-# PP20 Scoreboard Manual
+# IPC21 Scoreboard Manual
 Update 2021.03.09

 # Installation
-On apollo and hades, under user scoreboardd's home directory, sb has already compiled and installed.
+On apollo, sb has already compiled and installed under `/home/scoreboardd/ipc21/`.
 You may skip this step.

 Install go dependence
 ```sh